Stevenic/promptrix/README.md

 ]);
 ```

-This basically says that the `SystemMessage` should be rendered as an `auto` length section, the `UserMessage` should be rendered as a `fixed` length section that's capped at 100 tokens, and any remaining tokens can be used by `ConversationHistory` section.
+This basically says that the `SystemMessage` should be rendered as an `auto` size section, the `UserMessage` should be rendered as a `fixed` size section that's capped at 100 tokens, and any remaining tokens can be used by `ConversationHistory` section.
 In this example the SystemMessage is 23 tokens and lets say the users message is 7 tokens.
 That's a total of 30 tokens consumed during the initial phase of rendering.
 So with an overall `maxTokens` of 2000, the `ConversationHistory` will be allowed to use up to 1970 tokens.

 ## Optional Sections
 Most sections are required by default but they can be marked as optional by settings the prompts `required` parameter to `false`.
 Optional sections will start being dropped should the prompt begin running out of available input tokens.
 The `ConversationHistory` sections is optional by default so lets imagine a prompt that does a 50/50 split between the `ConversationHistory` and `UserMessage` sections: